Probing Gravitational Quantum Field Theory through Polarization Fingerprints of Gravitational Waves: Introduction

+Compared to GR, the first symmetric equation incorporates an additional term $\tilde{T}$, which the spin gauge field $A^a_\mu$ and the gravigauge field $\chi^a_\mu$ collectively provide.
+And the spin gauge field entirely dominates the second antisymmetric component.
+Although the theory fundamentally introduces the gravigauge field $\chi^\mu_a$ as a frame field and the spin gauge field $A^a_\mu$ to describe interactions, the field strength of the latter is rigorously decomposed into a homogeneous part and an inhomogeneous part.
+The homogeneous part is equivalently described by $\chi^\mu_a$, and its corresponding field strength is strictly the Riemann tensor associated with $\chi_{\mu\nu}$.
+Furthermore, under the classic situation, the spin gauge field within the symmetric energy-momentum tensor reduces exclusively to this homogeneous part, and the second antisymmetric equation acts as a constraint maintaining symmetry.
+Therefore, the gravitational equations can be treated in a metric form.

-Beyond its foundational implications, GQFT provides a theoretical framework for exploring a hyperunified field theory capable of unifying all fundamental interactions \cite{Wu2017, Wu2018, Wu2018a, Wu2021, Wu2021a, Wu2022}.
-Recently, a general theory of the standard model \cite{Wu:2025abi} has been developed within the GQFT framework.
-This theory integrates the two standard models of particle physics and cosmology, offering new insights into the mysteries of the universe's dark sector.
+Beyond its foundational implications, GQFT provides a theoretical framework for exploring a hyperunified field theory capable of unifying all fundamental interactions \cite{Wu2017, Wu2022}.
+Recently, a general theory of the Standard Model has been developed within the GQFT framework.
+This theory integrates the Standard Model of particle physics and the standard cosmological model, offering new insights into the mysteries of the universe's dark sector.
 Specifically, it provides fresh perspectives on understanding the nature of dark matter, the dynamics of the early inflationary universe, and the role of dark energy in the current cosmic expansion.